OgooNnamah/Music-store-sales-analysis/README.md

 # Music Store Sales & Customer Analytics
+I built an end-to-end analytics project using SQL and Power BI, where I analyzed sales performance, customer behavior, and employee effectiveness.
+I translated the findings into a dashboard and provided actionable recommendations to improve revenue and customer retention.

 # Project Overview
 This project analyzes a global music store database to understand sales performance, customer behavior, and employee effectiveness.